min2ha/ukwa-site/content/target/55257/index.en.md

   "subject": "History of Libraries Collection"
 }

-# ARLIS UK & Ireland: Promoting excellence in library & information provision for the visual arts, architecture & design

 ARLIS/UK & Ireland: the Art Libraries Society is the professional organisation for people involved in providing library and information services and documenting resources in the visual arts.

 Founded in 1969, the Society is an educational charity with over 700 members worldwide, including librarians, archivists, libraries, publishers and specialist library suppliers.